Rochester Institute of Technology of Dubai: Palestinian Cultural Club

-The Palestinian Cultural Club was created in 2012 whose goal is to represent the Palestinian community at RIT Dubai.
-Its main aim is to preserve the Palestinian history, heritage and revive the culture.
-We also aim to communicate with the different Palestinian organizations and figures inside and outside UAE and to connect the Palestinian community in the UAE to the Palestinian community in Palestine.
+The Palestinian Cultural Club was created in 2012 with the goal to represent the Palestinian community at RIT Dubai.
+Its main aim is to preserve the Palestinian history, heritage, and revive the culture.
+We also aim to communicate with the different Palestinian organizations and figures inside and outside UAE, and to connect the Palestinian community in the UAE to the Palestinian community in Palestine.
 One of the current projects that the club has started a charity campaign Donate to Educate to help educate students in Palestine.